 One of the most popular elements to Oktoberfest is the Harvest Country Store.
 Brobst said the store will be filled with an array of handmade items for purchase.

 "The Country Store is always a big hit because we have donations from canned goods, to homemade items, to crafts," Brobst said.
 "It's always a great place to visit and get some exciting things."

-Page 2 of 2 - Each year, the Oktoberfest organizers acknowledge a group of unsung heroes.
+Each year, the Oktoberfest organizers acknowledge a group of unsung heroes.
 This year is no different.
 The award is giving to those who dedicated their time and effort in the everyday operation of St. Columban Church.